These actors, comedians, and TV personalities have all called Morningside Heights home.

 Spencer Treat Clark ’10CC has played supporting roles in dozens of films and TV series, including Gladiator (2000), Mystic River (2003), and the 2009 remake of The Last House on the Left.
 He was a regular cast member on the crime drama Animal Kingdom from 2016 to 2019.

-A prolific stage and screen actor celebrated for his performances in Eugene O’Neill plays, Brian Dennehy ’60CC appeared in hundreds of films and TV series between 1977 and this year, when he died at age 81.
+A prolific stage and screen actor celebrated for his performances in Eugene O’Neill plays, Brian Dennehy ’60CC appeared in hundreds of films and TV series between 1977 and 2020, when he died at age 81.

 Brandon Victor Dixon